power. water. remediation.

 7 • project execution

 A disciplined process transforms objectives into actionable plans, executable agreements, and long-term operational success.
+Upon agreeing to formally proceed with a project, the following steps serve as key milestones:

-1. Project Definition
+2. Project Definition

 • Define project objectives and infrastructure needs